 For shots like the one below, I use a wide-angle camera lens on a small star tracker.

 The Milky Way – Canon EF 17-40mm F/4L lens on an iOptron SkyGuider Pro

 Solar System Imaging – Planetary Astrophotography

 I began my photographic journey with this type of imaging.
-My first shots were of the Moon through my Orion 4.5 Reflector telescope.
-I would use my Point and Shoot Canon Powershot hand-held through the eyepiece for pictures of the Moon, Jupiter, Saturn, Mars, and Venus.
-For the best results, astrophotographers will take short videos of the planet they want to capture, and stack the best frames together using Registax or a similar software.
-The reason for this method is to compensate for varying levels of transparency in the Earth’s atmosphere.
-Some of the best planetary images in the world were taken using an inexpensive webcam.
+My first shots were of the Moon through my Orion 4.5 Reflector Telescope using the eyepiece projection method.
+I would use my Point-and-Shoot Canon Powershot digital camera through the eyepiece of the telescope for pictures of the Moon, Jupiter, Saturn, Mars, and Venus.

 Narrowband Deep-Sky Astrophotography

-No matter which camera you use, there is a steep learning curve to overcome before achieving high-quality images like you see on Astronomy Picture of the Day.
-I encourage you to join your local astronomy club, or one of the many astrophotography communities on the web for specific advice about your astrophotography camera.
+There will always be a learning curve to overcome when starting out with a new camera.
+I encourage you to join your local astronomy club or one of the many astrophotography communities on the web for specific advice about the camera you are using.